Disney magic fades, economy fears wallop shares

-Several brokerages lowered expectations after the results, which followed a rare earnings miss in the previous quarter.
+Several brokerages lowered expectations.
 Barclays Capital, Wunderlich Securities, RBC and Evercore Partners all cut their price targets and lowered forecasts for those core divisions.

 "Given an uncertain consumer, we are taking a more conservative stance on our estimates going forward," including lowering estimates for ESPN advertising revenue, said Barclays Capital analyst Anthony DiClemente.
 He lowered his price target for Disney shares to $44 from $52.